-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" THE ELECTION OF EACH NOMINEE AS A DIRECTOR.
-UNLESS MARKED TO THE CONTRARY, PROXIES RECEIVED BY THE COMPANY WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES LISTED BELOW. e Mark Here ldress Change nents REVERSE SI FOR all nominees listed except as indicated WITHHOLD AUTHORITY to vote for all nominees THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" PROPOSALS 2, 3, 4, 5 AND 6.
-FOR AGAINST ABSTAIN 1.
-Election of Directors to serve as Directors for a one-year term ending at the 2007 Annual Meeting To ratify the appointment of Deloitte &amp; Touche LLP as the auditors of the Company's financial statements for fiscal year 2006. not been completed prior to or as o 07 Stephen P. Holmes 08 Louise T. Blouin MacBain 09 Cheryl D. Mills 10 Brian Mulroney 11 Robert E. Nederlander 12 Ronald L. Nelson f the date of the Meeting, 13 Robert W. Pittman 14 Pauline D.E.
+CONTRARY, PROXIES RECEIVED BY THE COMPANY WILL BE VOTED "FOR" THE ELECTION OF THE NOMINEES LISTED BELOW. frease Mark Here for Address Change or Comments SEE REVERSE SIDE FOR all nominees listed except as indicated WITHHOLD AUTHORITY to vote for all nominees THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" PROPOSALS 2, 3, 4, 5 AND 6.
+FOR AGAINST ABSTAIN Election of Directors to serve as Directors for a one-year term ending at the 2007 Annual Meeting To ratify the appointment of Deloitte & Touche LLP as the auditors of the Company's financial statements for fiscal year 2006. not been completed prior to or as of 07 Stephen P. Holmes 08 Louise T. Blouin MacBain 09 Cheryl D. Mills 10 Brian Mulroney 11 Robert E. Nederlander 12 Ronald L. Nelson of the date of the Meeting, 13 Robert W. Pittman 14 Pauline D.E.
 Richards 15 Sheli Z. Rosenberg 16 Robert F. Smith To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to effect a one-for- ten reverse stock split of its common stock.
-FOR AGAINST ABSTAIN 4.
-To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to change the name of the Company to "Avis Budget Group, Inc." FOR AGAINST ABSTAIN (B) if the Separation Plan has 17 Ronald L. Nelson 18 Leonard S. Coleman 19 Martin L. Edelman been completed prior to or as of the 20 Sheli Z. Rosenberg 21 F. Robert Salerno 22 Stender E. Sweeney e date of the Meeting, To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to redesignate the Company's series of common stock presently designated as "Cendant Corporation-CD Common Stock" to "Common Stock", to remove references to the series of common stock defined as "Move.com Stock".
+FOR AGAINST ABSTAIN □ To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to change the name of the Company to "Avis Budget Group, Inc." FOR AGAINST ABSTAIN (B) if the Separation Plan has been completed prior to or as of the date of the Meetin 17 Ronald L. Nelson 20 Sheli Z. Rosenberg 18 Leonard S. Coleman 21 F. Robert Salerno 19 Martin L. Edelman 22 Stender E. Sweeney e date of the Meeting, 5.
+To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to redesignate the Company's series of common stock presently designated as "Cendant Corporation-CD Common Stock" to "Common Stock", and to remove references to the series of common stock defined as "Move.com Stock".
 FOR AGAINST ABSTAIN To withhold authority to vote for any individual nominee, strike a line through that nominee's name.
-FOR AGAINST ABSTAIN 6.
-To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to decrease the number of authorized shares of the Company's common stock to 250 million shares.
+Move.com Stock .
+FOR AGAINST ABSTAIN nominet s mine.
+6. To consider and approve the Company's proposal to amend its amended and restated certificate of incorporation to decrease the number of authorized shares of the Company's common stock to 250 million shares.
 THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS THAT YOU VOTE "AGAINST" PROPOSALS 7 AND 8.
-7. To consider and vote upon stockholder proposal one.
-FOR AGAINST ABSTAIN 8.
-To consider and vote upon stockholder proposal two.
+7. To consider and vote upon stockholder proposal regarding non-employee director compensation.
+FOR AGAINST ABSTAIN □ To consider and vote upon stockholder proposal regarding severance agreements.
 FOR AGAINST ABSTAIN 9.
 To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
-Signature Signature Date

-Please sign exactly as name appears.
-If signing for trusts, estates or corporations, capacity or title should be stated.
-If shares are owned jointly, both owners must sign.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS.
+Signature Signature Date Please sign exactly as name ON BEHALF OF THE BOA ates or corporations, capacity or title should be stated.
+If shares are owned jointly, both owners must sign ı.
+THIS PROXY IS S OLICITED